 Google Page Speed Loader – Gives you a score on how quickly your website loads on desktop and mobile.
 Page speed is one of the metrics Google use to rank your website (it also influences bounce rate).

-#5 Initial SaaS marketing channels
+#5 Initial SaaS marketing tools

 There are many marketing tools for B2B start-ups and you will have your own favourites.
 This is my list.
 There are no wrong or right answers to which is the best mix.